 Off grade level standard resources-Teachers are provided with resources that practice off grade level standards.

-Winter Enrichment Dates-January 29, February 5 and 12-Invitations were sent on December 10 (tentative date).
-Priority was given to students that were unable to attend Fall Saturday Enrichment.
+*Priority is given to students that were unable to attend Fall Saturday Enrichment.

 - scored in at least the 90%ile on a second grade NWEA test or CogAT test

-- scored proficient or highly proficient on the 2021 Fall Clearsight Formative Assessment
+- scored proficient or highly proficient on the 2023 Fall Clearsight Interim Assessment

 - identified as high ability

 - scored an above proficiency on the Spring 2022 Language Arts or Math ILEARN